raincuhh/the-passage/README.md

 space explorer

-"You find yourself lost in a desolate corner of the universe."

-roguelike, textbased-rpg, with elements of different incremental, and adventure games.
+roguelike, textbased-rpg, with permadeath mechanics and metaprogression

-this game has no handholding, you have three lives; lose them all, only death awaits you.
+this game has no handholding, you have 4 people, a squad; lose them all, and only death awaits you.